 “One Step at a Time”: How Two-Time Cancer Patient Jeff Deals with Non-Small Cell Lung Cancer

 Jeff, a two-time cancer survivor, narrates his journey, highlighting his pivotal moments and personal insights.
-Having experienced his first cancer diagnosis at 16 with an atypical spine cancer, at age 64, years later, he subsequently discovered that he had stage 4 non-small cell lung cancer.
+Having experienced his first cancer diagnosis in 2017 with an atypical spine cancer, at age 64, years later, he subsequently discovered that he had stage 4 non-small cell lung cancer.

 Interviewed by: Taylor Scheib